course-details-portlet

 Learning outcome

-Knowledge: The students should know the main principles for designing mineral processing circuits, as well as the basic principles for dimensioning and scaling.
-The students should know and understand the most common circuits and solutions used in comminution and separation.
+The students should be able to use the main principles for designing mineral processing circuits, as well as the basic principles for dimensioning and scaling.
+The students should be able to describe the most common circuits and solutions used in comminution and separation, and to explain the principles behind these solutions.
 The students should have an overview of common processes for different raw materials.
-The students should have an overview of the most common techniques and digital tools for metallurgical accounting and modelling of unit operations.
+The students should have an overview of the most common techniques for metallurgical accounting and modelling of unit operations.

 Learning methods and activities